whartonn/whartonn.github.io/README.md

 ### Kubernetes/ Containers
 - K8s "simplified" docs (open source project): [https://kubespec.dev](https://kubespec.dev)
-- WASM containers can theoretically start even faster than distro-less Docker containers (no user-space OS setup), theoretically/maybe making them useful for serverless apps.
-Possibly more secure (maybe not((?)).
-Compilation to WASM and inclusion of e.g.: Prometheus, etc could be tricky, though.
+- WASM containers can theoretically start faster than distro-less Docker containers (no user-space OS setup), maybe making them useful for serverless apps.
+Security is uncertain.
+Compilation to WASM perhaps a pain.
 A technology to watch, at least.
-- Docker on an Intel Mac runs a Linux VM ( LinuxKit) with just the kernel (for x86_64-based containers.
+- Docker on an Intel Mac runs a Linux VM (LinuxKit) with just the kernel (for x86_64-based containers).
 Only userspace goes in a container.
 - Docker on an M1+ Mac, uses QEMU for virtualization of x86_64 containers (slower 😢).

 ### Coding / Tech